Simon has been involved in software development since the days of paper tape. He has developed niche software for

 Caption Pro, from Aleka Consulting, is a newcomer to multi-photo extraction, which is provided by the ImageSplit application.
 It is similar to ScanSpeeder, Autosplitter, and RansenScan in its automatic photodetection and split definition capability, it has many superior captioning capabilities and can generate captions using face recognition.
 It also has a subdivide option for detected splits, making it well suited to processing contact sheets or negative strips containing multiple images of interest.

 It can add two-part captions which can be edited after application, and it can use images from the backs of photos as captions.
 Caption Pro comes with a free 30-day, 25-caption, or splits save limit demo license.
-A license for 1 year of updates costs US$29.
+A license for permanent operation and 1 year of major updates costs US$29.
 It runs on 64 bit Windows 7,8.1 and 10, but face recognition is only available on Windows 10.

 Unlike most other dedicated applications, the documentation describes the algorithm for separating the photos from the background and indicates its limitations and how they can be minimized.
 The screen after automatic photo detection is shown below.

 Automatically detected photos (or splits) are outlined in red and can be adjusted for size, position and rotation and splits can be added manually if photos are not detected.
 Splits can be rotated, inverted, sharpened and have their contrast and brightness adjusted individually or collectively.
 The position of the background pixel (which should be outside any photo) can be adjusted by dragging a circle, and the sensitivity of the detection can be adjusted in the settings screen.